Semi-infinite highest weight categories: Some finiteness properties on Abelian categories

 \subsection{Finite and locally finite Abelian categories}

-According to \cite[Definition 1.8.5]{EGNO}, a {\em finite Abelian category} is a category that is equivalent to the category $A\fdlmod$ of finite-dimensional (left) modules over some finite-dimensional algebra $A$.
-Equivalently, a finite Abelian category is a category equivalent to the category $\fdrcomod C$ of finite-dimensional (right) comodules over some finite-dimensional coalgebra $C$.
+According to \cite[Def.~1.8.5]{EGNO}, a {\em finite Abelian category} is a category that is equivalent to the category $A\fdlmod$ of finite-dimensional (left) modules over some finite-dimensional algebra $A$.
+We refer to a choice for the algebra $A$ here as an {\em algebra realization} of $\R$.
+Note that the opposite category is also a finite Abelian category as it is equivalent to the category $A^\op \fdlmod = \fdrmod A$ due to the existence of the contravariant equivalence

+taking a finite-dimensional left $A$-module to the linear dual viewed as a right $A$-module in the natural way.

+A finite Abelian category can also be characterized as a category which is equivalent to the category $\fdrcomod C$ of finite-dimensional (right) comodules over some finite-dimensional coalgebra $C$.
 To explain this in more detail, recall that the dual $A:=C^*$ of a finite-dimensional coalgebra $C$ has a natural algebra structure with multiplication $A \otimes A \rightarrow A$ that is the dual of the comultiplication $C\rightarrow C \otimes C$; for this, one needs to use the canonical isomorphism

 to identify $C^* \otimes C^*$ with $(C \otimes C)^*$.
 Then any right $C$-comodule can be viewed as a left $A$-module with action defined from $a v := \sum_{i=1}^n a(c_i) v_i$ assuming here that the structure map $\eta:V \rightarrow V \otimes C$ sends $v\mapsto \sum_{i=1}^n v_i \otimes c_i$.
 Conversely, the $C$-comodule structure on $V$ can be recovered uniquely from the action of $A$.
 Thus, the categories $\fdrcomod C$ and $A \fdlmod$ are isomorphic.